Clemson's D.J. Uiagalelei validating sacrifices made by his mother and father

 Dave Uiagalelei, for example, believes he should be in the NFL right now.
 He would have been a great left tackle, he said.

 Except the first-generation American never played a snap for his high school team.
-He was deemed academically ineligible, and, during his junior year, dropped out of Ganesha High School in Pomana, Calif.
+He was deemed academically ineligible, and, during his junior year, dropped out of Ganesha High School in Pomona, Calif.

 "When things got hard, I would quit.
 That's me in a nutshell, having all the god-given talent and being able to do something in life, but I didn't do it," Dave said Monday.
 "I just chose the easy route out.
 And you already know what kind of life you get if you're always choosing the easy route."